AgrDataSci/ag5Tools/README.md

 The download function provides programmatic access to the Copernicus Climate Data Store to download AgERA5 data.

+A detailed description can be found in the companion paper: https://doi.org/10.1016/j.softx.2022.101267

 ## Data license

 The ag5Tools package does not distribute data, it only provides access to Climate Data Store through the python cdsapi.